Residency for Tuition Purposes: All Policies & Exceptions

 - For not-married students under 24 years old:

-- Federal tax return Form 1040 verifying tax independence, showing that the student is not claimed as a dependent on the federal tax return of any person who is not a resident of Utah.
+- Federal tax return Form 1040 verifying tax independence, showing that the student is not claimed as a dependent on the federal tax return filing from most recently completed tax year of any person who is not a resident of Utah.

 - Either one of the following:

-- The first two pages of the student’s federal tax return Form 1040, verifying they were not claimed as a tax dependent of any person, for the most recent tax year, or
+- The first two pages of the student’s federal tax return Form 1040, verifying they were not claimed as a tax dependent of any person, for the filing from most recently completed tax year, or

-- Parents’ or guardians’ federal tax return(s) Form 1040, verifying that they did not claim the student as a dependent, for the most recent tax year
+- Parents’ or guardians’ federal tax return(s) Form 1040, verifying that they did not claim the student as a dependent, for the filing from most recently completed tax year

 - Either one of the following: